Dischord Records: Roster

-Additions to the Dischord roster as of the late 1990s and 2000s include Q and Not U, Beauty Pill, Antelope, Soccer Team, French Toast, Faraquet, Black Eyes, The Aquarium, Title Tracks, Edie Sedgwick, Slant 6, and Andalusians.
-Many of these acts, notably Q and Not U and Black Eyes, are both influential and experimental post-hardcore bands.
+Additions to the Dischord roster as of the late 1990s and 2000s include Q and Not U, Beauty Pill, Antelope, Soccer Team, French Toast, Faraquet, Black Eyes, the Aquarium, Title Tracks, Edie Sedgwick, Slant 6, and Andalusians.
+Many of these acts, notably Q and Not U and Black Eyes, are influential and experimental post-hardcore bands.

 Legacy

 Dischord Records influenced many other labels such as Simple Machines, Lovitt Records and DeSoto Records.